Obama says more political openness would strengthen Ethiopia

 "The Americans know (the situation) but they are cautiously looking away," said Merara Gudina, vice chairman of the Medrek opposition coalition.
 "They choose to wine and dine with dictators instead."

-Maya Foa of the rights group Reprieve criticized Obama's reference to "a democratically elected government", saying this was "woefully misplaced."
+Maya Foa of the rights group Reprieve criticised Obama's reference to "a democratically elected government", saying this was "woefully misplaced."

 "STANDING BY YOU"